hpcaitech/ColossalAI/applications/Chat/README.md

 ---

-## What is ColossalChat and Coati ?
+## What Is ColossalChat And Coati ?

 [ColossalChat](https://github.com/hpcaitech/ColossalAI/tree/main/applications/Chat) is the project to implement LLM with RLHF, powered by the [Colossal-AI](https://github.com/hpcaitech/ColossalAI) project.